oneapi-src/oneTBB/WASM_Support.md

 cmake --build . <options>
 cmake --install . <options>
 ```
+To compile oneTBB without pthreads, please pass the flag "-DEMSCRIPTEN_WITHOUT_PTHREAD=true" in the emcmake command,.
+By default, oneTBB uses the pthreads.
 Where:

 * ``emcmake`` - a tool that sets up the environment for Emscripten*.